pabmonrol/GeoSpatial-Projects/Spatial-Data-Processing-R/README.md

 * Display the layer data in table format

 ## 2. municipality_layer_analysis
-Represents the layers of the province of Badajoz provided together with a layer obtained from the Web.
-Defining appropriate colors for the elements represented in the layers
+* Represents the layers of the province of Badajoz provided together with a layer obtained from the Web
+* Defining appropriate colors for the elements represented in the layers